rafael-santiago/cherry/doc/README.md

         cherry.branch wonkies-lounge.config
 ```

-Congrats, now your ``Cherry`` tree has branches! :) Cutting one branch for it is pretty simple, just comment it.
+Congrats, now your ``Cherry`` tree has branches! :) Cut off one branch from it is pretty simple, just comment it.
-In the sample case above a room will stop be created.
+In the sample case above as effect a room will stop being created.

 ## Opening your first chatroom